 Your Recommendation – After you have assessed a client’s needs and are making your recommendation.

 At stage three, you need to disclose such things as any commissions and other incentives, your fees, as well as detailing your duties as a financial advice provider.
-In our Advice solutions, this is added to the appendix of the statement of advice by either typing directly into the template or uploading a pdf to display in this section.
+In our Advice Platform, this is added to the appendix of the statement of advice by either typing directly into the template or uploading a PDF to display in this section.

 At this point it is also possible to add your complaints procedure into the statement of advice.
 We like this option as it keeps all of your disclosure within the system.